One of the main benefits of becoming self employed is the ease with which you can start up and run your new business.

 If you provide any type of professional service or advice to clients, you should also consider getting yourself insured for professional indemnity.
 It will cover you if a client sues you because they are unhappy with work you have done or advice you have given.

-Going self employed or setting up a limited company
+Going self employed or setting up a limited company, which is best?

 If you are thinking of going into business, working out whether to go self employed or to set up a limited company is one of the first big decisions you have to make.